• Rondezvous

 In short, stacked flats get us more, family-friendlier, and accessible homes and leave open more greenspace.

-Here are my suggestions to make this highly efficient, family-and-senior-friendly housing type more available and more likely:
+So even though it’s going to be a while, I want to get down my suggestions to make this highly efficient, family-and-senior-friendly housing type widely available and more likely:

 (If you don’t know terms like “FAR” and setbacks, see my handy little appendix below)